MicrosoftDocs/sql-docs/docs/relational-databases/server-management-objects-smo/installing-smo.md

 #Installing SMO

-## SMO Nuget Package
+## SMO NuGet Package

-Beginning with [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] 2017 SMO is distributed as the [Microsoft.SqlServer.SqlManagementObjects](https://www.nuget.org/packages/Microsoft.SqlServer.SqlManagementObjects) nuget package to allow users to develop applications with SMO.
+Beginning with [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] 2017 SMO is distributed as the [Microsoft.SqlServer.SqlManagementObjects](https://www.nuget.org/packages/Microsoft.SqlServer.SqlManagementObjects) NuGet package to allow users to develop applications with SMO.

 This is a replacement for SharedManagementObjects.msi, which was previously released as part of the SQL Feature Pack for each release of SQL Server.
-Applications that use SMO should be updated to use the nuget package instead and will be responsible for ensuring the binaries are installed with the application being developed.
+Applications that use SMO should be updated to use the NuGet package instead and will be responsible for ensuring the binaries are installed with the application being developed.

 >>[!Important]
 >>As mentioned on the [Files and Version Numbers](files-and-version-numbers.md) page, you should not install the SMO assemblies into the GAC.
 Doing so could cause issues with other applications which also use those versions of SMO (such as [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Management Studio).

 ##Installing the Package

-See [Nuget Quick Start - Use a Package](https://docs.microsoft.com/en-us/nuget/quickstart/use-a-package) for instructions and examples of installing and using a nuget package.
+See [NuGet Quick Start - Use a Package](https://docs.microsoft.com/en-us/nuget/quickstart/use-a-package) for instructions and examples of installing and using a NuGet package.